Candida albicans: Biofilm formation steps

 The biofilm of C. albicans is formed in four steps.
 First, there is the initial adherence step, where the yeast-form cells adhere to the substrate.
-The second step is called Intermediate step, where the cells propagate to form microcolonies, and germ tubes form to yield hyphae.
+The second step is called Intermediate step, where the cells propagate to form micro colonies, and germ tubes form to yield hyphae.
 In the maturation step, the biofilm biomass expands, the extracellular matrix accumulates and drug resistance increases.
 In the last step of biofilm formation, the yeast-form cells are released to colonize the surrounding environment (dispersion).
 Yeast cells released from a biofilm have novel properties, including increased virulence and drug tolerance.

 Zap1

-Zap1, also known as Csr1 and Sur1 (zinc-responsive activator protein), is a transcription factor which is required for the hypha formation in C. albicans biofilms.
+Zap1, also known as Csr1 and Sur1 (zinc-responsive activator protein), is a transcription factor required for the C. albicans hypha formation in biofilms.
 Zap1 controls the equilibrium of yeast and hyphal cells, the zinc transporters and zinc regulated genes in biofilms of C. albicans.

 Zinc

 Zinc (Zn2+) is important for cell function of C. albicans and Zap1 controls the Zinc levels in the cells through the zinc transporters Zrt1 and Zrt2.
 The regulation of zinc concentration in the cells is important for the cell viability and if the zinc levels get too high, it is toxic for the cells.
 The Zrt1 is transporting the zinc ions with high affinity and the Zrt2 is transporting the zinc ions with low affinity.